 Once your arms are fully extended, repeat the movement for several more reps.

 The bench press is a prime candidate for progressive overload, meaning you increase the weight or number of reps with each set.
 If you do increase the weight, you’re free to lower the number of reps, helping to build your strength.

 Another thing to remember is to keep your wrists straight.
 A common mistake is people bending their wrists back, which places a tremendous amount of pressure on them, potentially causing injury.

 The bent over row, like the bench press, isn’t a workout that will destroy your entire body, but boy is it one you’ll feel the morning after.
 Focusing primarily on your back muscles, it’s an exercise you’ll want to include in your workout program a couple of times per week.

-How to perform: Because this workout involves your back, you don’t want to mess it up.
+How to perform this full body workout: Because this workout involves your back, you don’t want to mess it up.
 Therefore, form is way, way more important than the amount of weight you lift.
 Start with a light weight on the bar and stand with your feet shoulder-width apart.

 In a similar fashion to the deadlift, you want to bend at the waist, almost as if it were a hinge, keeping your back straight.
 You’ll want to bend your knees a little, but not too much, as you’ll end up putting more tension on your legs, as opposed to your back.

 Grab the bar with an overhand grip, with your hands slightly wider than your shoulders.
 Brace your core and lockdown your shoulders.
 Keep your eyes focused downwards – looking up and straight ahead will put unnecessary tension on your neck – and pull the bar up, forcing your elbows up so they extend beyond your back.